jasonacox/tinytuya/README.md

 3. **Set up a Tuya Account**:
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.  *NOTE: Tuya makes changes to their portal and this process frequently so details may vary.
 Please create an [issue](https://github.com/jasonacox/tinytuya/issues) or [pull request](https://github.com/jasonacox/tinytuya/pulls) with screenshots if we need to update these instructions.*
     * Click on "Cloud" icon -> "Create Cloud Project"
-      1. Remember the "Data Center" you select and pick only one.
-This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png))
+      1. Remember the "Data Center" you select.
+This will be used by TinyTuya Wizard ([screenshot](https://user-images.githubusercontent.com/836718/138598647-c9657e49-1a89-4ed6-8105-ceee95d9513f.png))  *NOTE: Some in the UK have reported needing to select the Central Europe region for some reason.*
       2. Skip the configuration wizard but remember the Authorization Key: *API ID* and *Secret* for below ([screenshot](https://user-images.githubusercontent.com/836718/138598788-f74d2fe8-57fa-439c-8003-18735a44e7e5.png)).
-    * Click on "Cloud" icon -> Select your project -> Devices -> "Add Device" button (alternatively you can use last tab "Link Tuya App Account") ([see screenshot](https://user-images.githubusercontent.com/836718/138599218-e2202d7b-d9a0-4b18-bf40-c01567944da3.png))
+    * Click on "Cloud" icon -> Select your project -> **Devices** -> **Link Tuya App Account**) ([see screenshot](https://user-images.githubusercontent.com/836718/138599218-e2202d7b-d9a0-4b18-bf40-c01567944da3.png))
-    * Click `Add Device with IoT Device Management App` ([screenshot](https://user-images.githubusercontent.com/836718/138599473-066bb1b7-99b7-4540-983a-a0397b199448.png)) and it will display a QR code.
+    * Click **Add App Account** ([screenshot](https://user-images.githubusercontent.com/836718/138599473-066bb1b7-99b7-4540-983a-a0397b199448.png)) and it will display a QR code.
 Scan the QR code with the *Smart Life app* on your Phone (see step 1 above) by going to the "Me" tab in the *Smart Life app* and clicking on the QR code button [..] in the upper right hand corner of the app.
-When you scan the QR code, it will link all of the devices registered in your "Smart Life" app into your Tuya IoT project.
+When you scan the QR code, it will link all of the devices registered in your *Smart Life app* into your Tuya IoT project.
     * **IMPORTANT** Under "Service API" ensure this API is listed: `IoT Core` - Make sure you authorize your Project to use that API:
         - Click "Service API" tab
         - Click "**Go to Authorize**" button